healeycodes/in-memory-cache-over-http/README.md

 <br>

 ### Usage

-The API is accessed via GET request.

-Keys and values are strings.
-Integer math can be applied in some situations (like memcached).

 Adding an expire parameter is always optional.
 Not setting it, or setting it to zero means that the key will not expire.
 It uses **Unix time**.